We can’t get enough of this pain

 Instructions

-- Add the remaining ingredients: Add the banana and butter until it starts to mash.
+- Add the remaining ingredients: Add the banana and butter and continue to blend until it starts to mash.
 Then add the carnation milk and coconut milk, sugar, and spices.
 Blend until smooth for about 2-3 minutes.
 It may appear lumpy – that's okay.

-- Roll out pie dough.
-Roll out the pie dough then place the dough on top of the pie dish.
-Carefully insert dough into your pie dish, trim the excess dough, then design the edges as desired.
+- Roll out pie dough: Roll out the pie dough then place the dough on top of the pie dish.
+Carefully place the dough into your pie dish, trim the excess dough, then design the edges as desired.
 Brush the edges of the crust with egg wash.

 - Pour the filling.
-Pour the mixture to the dough and bake for 55 minutes or until a toothpick comes out clean from the center on 375%.
+Pour the mixture to the dough and bake for 25 minutes at 375℉.Then lower the temperature to 325℉ (this will make sure that the inside cooks well) and continue to bake for an additional 45-50 minutes or until a toothpick comes out clean from the center on 325%.

-- Let it cool and serve.
-Let the pie cool for at least one hour before serving.
+- Serve: Let the pie cool for at least one hour before serving, but best if let cool longer.
 Top with ice cream or homemade whipped cream.

 Notes